Stan Steele: Career

 Steele graduated from the Port Vale juniors to sign professional forms in May 1955.
 He did not feature in the 1955–56 season, but instead made his debut on 6 October 1956, in a 3–1 defeat to Middlesbrough at Ayresome Park.
 He scored his first senior goal on 3 November, in a 4–1 win over Liverpool at Anfield.
 On the last day of the 1956–57 season he scored past Potteries derby rivals Stoke City in a 2–2 draw at Vale Park, and finished the campaign with three goals in 12 games.
-However the season was a disaster for the club, and legendary manager Freddie Steele resigned from his post with Vale plummeting to the bottom of the Second Division.
+However, the season was a disaster for the club, and legendary manager Freddie Steele resigned from his post with Vale plummeting to the bottom of the Second Division.

 With the "Valiants" now in the Third Division South and under the stewardship of Norman Low, Steele managed to establish himself in the first team.
 He hit a hat-trick past Southampton in a 4–0 home win on 16 September, and finished the 1957–58 season as the club's top scorer with 22 goals in 49 appearances.
 On 30 October 1957, he was selected to play for the Third Division South representative team in what finished as a 2–2 draw with the Third Division North team.
 Due a restructuring of the Football League, Vale were placed in the Fourth Division in 1958–59.
-They proved to be too strong for the division, and won the title with a record 110 goals scored; Steele himself was described by Low as "the model of consistency" and "did the work of two men" as he hit 22 goals in 47 games to again finish as the club's top scorer.
+They proved to be too strong for the division, and won the title with a record 110 goals scored; Low described Steele as "the model of consistency" and "did the work of two men" as he hit 22 goals in 47 games to again finish as the club's top scorer.
 He then hit 11 goals in 54 appearances in 1959–60, as Vale finished in 14th place in the Third Division.
-Steele hit 14 goals in 43 games in 1960–61, but was rested after 199 consecutive appearances between April 1957 and March 1961.
+Steele hit 14 goals in 43 games in 1960–61 but was rested after 199 consecutive appearances between April 1957 and March 1961.
 He immediately put in a transfer request, and was sold to West Bromwich Albion for £10,000 in March 1961.